xyryc/CryptoTrackr/README.md

 To run this app locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/CryptoApp.git`
+1. Clone this repository: `git clone https://github.com/your-username/CryptoTrackr.git`
-2. Navigate to the project directory: `cd CryptoApp`
+2. Navigate to the project directory: `cd CryptoTrackr`
 3. Install dependencies: `npm install`
 4. Run the app on iOS: `npx react-native run-ios`
 5. Run the app on Android: `npx react-native run-android`